grpc/proposal/A44-xds-retry.md

 - Configuring retries via the [x-envoy-retry-on](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/router_filter#x-envoy-retry-on), [x-envoy-retry-grpc-on](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/router_filter#x-envoy-retry-grpc-on), [x-envoy-max-retries](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/router_filter#x-envoy-max-retries), [x-envoy-upstream-rq-per-try-timeout-ms](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/router_filter#x-envoy-upstream-rq-per-try-timeout-ms), and [x-envoy-hedge-on-per-try-timeout](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/router_filter#x-envoy-hedge-on-per-try-timeout) request headers, and the `retriable_headers` field.
 Configuring retries via request headers may make sense for a proxy like Envoy but does not really make sense for gRPC.
 - The `retriable_request_headers` attribute, because it does not make sense to allow configuring retries via headers.
 (Note that gRPC does support the `grpc-retry-pushback-ms` header, as described in [gRFC A6](A6-client-retries.md#pushback), which allows servers to inhibit retries configured in the client.)
 - Retry circuit breaker, because there is a [design conflict](https://github.com/envoyproxy/envoy/issues/17412) in xDS between this and dynamic cluster selection.
 If/when we have a use-case for this in the future, we will evaluate alternative ways of providing this kind of safety valve.
+- The `retry_priority` field, because gRPC does not support HTTP/2 priority.

 ### Converting Envoy RetryPolicy to gRPC RetryPolicy